Skip to main content

 Left-side inside chain turn into closed position #

-Start form an open position.
+Start from an open position.
 The footwork and most of the handwork is the same as a left-side inside chain turn.
 For the handwork, on 3& you should see the follower’s back, so place your right hand onto the followers left shoulder blade to achieve a closed position as the turn finishes and you step forward on 4.

 Left-side outside pass #